tracmo/open-tls-iot-client/test_tools/README.md

 ### Environment to run the tool

-The testing tools were written by Go language.
-To install the golang environment, please go to...<br>
+The testing tools were written in Go.
+To install the Go environment, please go to...<br>

 [The Go Programming Language](https://golang.org/)

 ### Prepare your AWS IoT Certificates

-You can create yor own AWS account for free.
-Please refer to this project Wiki to get your own AWS IoT Core device certificates...<br>
+You can create your own AWS account for free.
+Please refer to this project's Wiki to get your own AWS IoT Core device certificates...<br>

 [How to create the AWS IoT device certificates?](https://github.com/tracmo/open-tls-iot-client/wiki/How-to-create-the-AWS-IoT-device-certificate%3F)